safesoftware/fmeflow-cli/docs/fmeflow_projects.md

 ## fmeflow projects

-Lists projects on the FME Server
+List, Upload and Download projects on the FME Server

 ### Synopsis

-Lists projects on the FME Server.
+List projects on the FME Server.
 Pass in a name to retrieve information on a single project.
+Use the upload and download sub commands to upload and download projects.

 ```
 fmeflow projects [flags]